publicdocs/uscode/assets/md/titles/usc36/us/usc/t36/stI/ptA/ch1/m__us_usc_t36_stI_ptA_ch1.md

 >             “(A)  __In general__  __.—__

->             Subject to subparagraph (B), the Chair of the Centennial Commission may fix the compensation of the executive director and any other personnel appointed under paragraph (1).
+>             Subject to subparagraph (B), the Chair of the Centennial Commission may fix the compensation of the executive director and any other personnel appointed under paragraph (1), without regard to the provisions of chapter 51 and subchapter III of chapter 53 of title 5, United States Code, relating to classification and General Schedule pay rates.

 >             “(B)  __Limitation__  __.—__

->             The Chair of the Centennial Commission may not fix the compensation of the executive director or other personnel appointed under paragraph (1) at a rate that exceeds the rate of payable \[sic\] for level IV of the Executive Schedule under [section 5315 of title 5][/us/usc/t5/s5315], United States Code.
+>             The Chair of the Centennial Commission may not fix the compensation of the executive director or other personnel appointed under paragraph (1) at a rate that exceeds the rate of payable \[sic\] for level II of the Executive Schedule under [section 5315 of title 5][/us/usc/t5/s5315], United States Code.

 >             “(C)  __Work location__  __.—__